 Let’s say, for example, that a customer starts a web-based transaction, but ultimately aborts it.
 An EFM system would issue an alert, which is routed to the right person on the team.
 That person would immediately reach out to the customer and rectify the problem.
 Along the way, the company collects a central repository of customer insights, which can be mined in any of dozens of productive ways, and used to reengineer business processes.

 You might ask why you need an EFM system if you’ve got a CRM software system.
 Brad Bortner, a principal analyst at Forrester Research, says that simply put, CRM software has never been very good at the survey part of the equation.
 He believes that over time, major CRM vendors may buy EFM vendors to create more full-featured offerings.
 But for the time being, it's about finding hooks between the two.

 However you want to slice and dice it, one thing is clear: The concept of listening to your customers at every connection point, and working to fix their problems, is a powerful one.
 If EFM does the job, go for it.
-Finding a way is what it’s all about.
+Finding a way to satisfy customers is what it's all about.